 Hospital, Driver Breached Duty of Care

-We argued on behalf of our client that the defendant had breached the standard duty of care and reasonability when he struck Andrew in a marked crosswalk with the active pedestrian signal.
+We argued on behalf of our client that the defendant had breached the standard duty of care and reasonability when he struck our client in a marked crosswalk with the active pedestrian signal.
 As a result of this negligent conduct, our client suffered physical disability and pain, emotional trauma, medical expenses, loss of earnings and earning capacity, disability, loss of enjoyment, and loss of consortium.

 Furthermore, we argued that the hospital had failed to adequately train the defendant in the safe and proper operation of a motor vehicle.
-Both of these breaches of duty led to the serious and life-altering injuries that Andrew suffered.
+Both of these breaches of duty led to the serious and life-altering injuries that A.G. suffered.

 The hospital vigorously denied the allegations and defended the claims made by our client.
 But after extensive negotiations with opposing counsel, the attorneys at Davis Law Group were able to recover a $400,000 settlement on behalf of our client.